Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 - Add "Online-Mode" to Glossary.
 - Scan document and add new Requirements and Glossary entries.
 - Create Sequence diagrams.
+- Add changelog entry for "Added network protocol" (and everything else).
 -->

 # Network protocol